FREQUENTLY ASKED QUESTIONS

 Where will the classes be?

 The classes are held in Wells Hall.
 On the first night of classes, a list will be posted on a wall in Wells Hall to tell you which classroom to go to.
 You will be given more information at the time of the interview.

 Classes are every Tuesday and Thursday evening, 6:30 to 8:30 p.m. for six weeks, starting in mid March (right after the MSU Spring Break).
 Classes start promptly at 6:30 p.m. each evening so please arrive on time.

 Parking is free on campus after 6:00 p.m.
 You can park in the visitor lot at the corner of Shaw Lane and Red Cedar Road.
 Maps of the campus, maps of the parking lots, and the bus schedules and routes can be found at https://maps.msu.edu/.

 Will I get credit for this course?

-No. At the end of the course, you will receive a CERTIFICATE OF PARTICIPATION.
-This class does not replace any MSU course.
+This is not an academic credit course.
+At the end of the course, you will receive a CERTIFICATE OF PARTICIPATION.

 Can I use my MSUELT score for placement in the course?

 Can I use my TOEFL score for placement in the course?